Things To Do on Cloud 9 Farm

 Or maybe you want to join in on the work?
 You are welcome to tag along with the farm chores.
 That may sound strange but picking lettuce, stacking firewood, or drilling holes in logs for Shitake mushroom spores CAN be fun!

 You might even witness a calf being born.
 And, if you are vacationing here when a calf is born, you will get to name it!
-We have a small herd of 4 breeder cows and one bull.
+Wef lease out the pastures and have a small herd of 4 breeder cows and one bull.
 Each year, hopefully in the early spring, each cow has a calf.
 The warming sun of extending daylight means the fields green up in April and happy mama cows eat the green, luscious grass while their babies frolic, not too far away.

 Picking Blueberries or Raspberries

 We have U-Pick blueberries and raspberries (in season) so be sure to book for June, July through August.
 Renters pick for free and wouldn’t blueberry pancakes sound good for an eat-on-the-deck breakfast?